christian-fei/christian-fei.github.io-pandoc/about.md

 ## Reading

-- Scrum and XP from the trenches
+- <del>Scrum and XP from the trenches</del>
+- The Pragmatic Programmer